omnect/modemmanager-sys/README.md

 ## Install dependencies

-In order to build `modemmanager-sys` dependencies to the following library must be installed:
+In order to build `modemmanager-sys` on a debian-based distro, the following dependencies must be installed:

 - `modemmanager-dev`
 - `clang`